-Founded in 1951, Grantham University delivers degrees 100% online.It’s online MBA program is accredited by the DETC [Distance Education and Training Council], and designed to provide graduates with a practical knowledge of business fundamentals.
-Students who pursue an MBA through Grantham are not required to step foot on campus – every course can be taken 100% online.
+Founded in 1951, Grantham University delivers degrees 100% online.
+Its online MBA program is accredited by the Distance Education and Training Council (DETC) and is designed to provide graduates with a practical knowledge of business fundamentals.
+Students who pursue an MBA through Grantham are not required to step foot on campus, as every course can be taken 100% online.

 3. Missouri Baptist University

-Missouri Baptist University is an evangelical Christian, liberal arts institution that offers a 100% HLC-Accredited online MBA program.
+Missouri Baptist University is an evangelical Christian, liberal arts institution that offers a 100% HLC-accredited online MBA program.
 MBU’s program is uniquely focused on ethics and leadership and prepares students with a solid understanding of business fundamentals.
 The program is designed for graduates with a bachelor’s degree in any field and has been created with active business professionals in mind.

 4. Northwest Missouri State University

-Northwest Missouri State University is an ACBSP-Accredited institution that prides itself on small class sizes, a dedicated faculty, and quality classroom instruction.
-It’s online MBA program has a general focus and it offered in conjunction with Missouri Southern State University.
+Northwest Missouri State University is an ACBSP-accredited institution that prides itself on small class sizes, a dedicated faculty, and quality classroom instruction.
+Its online MBA program has a general focus and it offered in conjunction with Missouri Southern State University.

 The program is 33 credit hours in length and does not offer any concentrations.
-Four courses are offered each spring and fall and summer, and students may apply to the program during any session.
+Four courses are offered each spring and fall, and summer and students may apply to the program during any session.
 The program is designed to be completed in two years and is open to anyone with an undergraduate degree.
 Prerequisite business foundational courses are required and include Accounting, Economics, Marketing, and more.

 5. Webster University